Penally: Governance

 An electoral ward with the same name exists.
 This ward stretches towards Saundersfoot whilst avoiding Tenby.
 The total population of this ward at the 2011 census was 1,710.

 Amenities

 The local parish church is dedicated to St Nicholas & St Teilo.
 It was originally called St Nicholas' but was changed at the end of the 19th century; it is suggested that Penally was the birthplace of St Teilo, a Christian leader in the 6th century.
 The church houses the Penally Celtic cross which was originally located in the graveyard but has since been restored and moved into the church.
-The village has two pubs, The Cross Inn and The Paddock, a small shop and bus service 349.
+The village has one pubs, The Cross Innand bus service 349.

 Views overlook Tenby, Caldey Island, Giltar Point, and Tenby Golf Course, which runs alongside Tenby South Beach to the south of the village.
 Waymarked public footpaths allow people to walk through the links to the beach and to Tenby.
 Another golf course lies inland, to the west of the village, at Trefloyne.